 Gastronomy

-The Lagoon is a natural paradise and a source of wealth for the area’s inhabitants.
+The gastronomy is based on the wide variety of fish so generously offered by the Amvrakikos gulf and the lagoon, a natural paradise and a source of wealth for the area’s inhabitants.
 It produces products with a unique identity and inspires imaginative dishes.